 Deletions occur when a chromosome breaks and some genetic material is lost.
 Deletions can be large or small, and can occur anywhere along a chromosome.

-Duplications occur when part of a chromosome is copied (duplicated) too many times.
+Duplications occur when part of a chromosome is abnormally copied (duplicated).
 This type of chromosomal change results in extra copies of genetic material from the duplicated segment.

-An inversion involves the breakage of a chromosome in two places; the resulting piece of DNA is reversed and re-inserted into the chromosome.
+An inversion occurs when a chromosome breaks in two places; the resulting piece of DNA is reversed and re-inserted into the chromosome.
 Genetic material may or may not be lost as a result of the chromosome breaks.
-An inversion that involves the chromosome's constriction point (centromere) is called a pericentric inversion.
+An inversion that includes the chromosome's constriction point (centromere) is called a pericentric inversion.
 An inversion that occurs in the long (q) arm or short (p) arm and does not involve the centromere is called a paracentric inversion.

 An isochromosome is a chromosome with two identical arms.
-Instead of one long (q) arm and one short (p) arm, an isochromosome has two long arms or two short arms.
-As a result, these abnormal chromosomes have an extra copy of some genes and are missing copies of other genes.
+Instead of one q arm and one p arm, an isochromosome has two q arms or two p arms.
+As a result, these abnormal chromosomes have an extra copy of some genes and are lacking copies of genes on the missing arm.

 - Dicentric chromosomes

-Unlike normal chromosomes, which have a single constriction point (centromere), a dicentric chromosome contains two centromeres.
+Unlike normal chromosomes, which have one centromere, a dicentric chromosome contains two centromeres.
 Dicentric chromosomes result from the abnormal fusion of two chromosome pieces, each of which includes a centromere.
 These structures are unstable and often involve a loss of some genetic material.

 - Ring chromosomes

-Ring chromosomes usually occur when a chromosome breaks in two places and the ends of the chromosome arms fuse together to form a circular structure.
-The ring may or may not include the chromosome's constriction point (centromere).
+Ring chromosomes usually occur when a chromosome breaks in two places, typically at the ends of the p and q arms, and then the arms fuse together to form a circular structure.
+The ring may or may not include the centromere, depending on where on the chromosome the breaks occur.
 In many cases, genetic material near the ends of the chromosome is lost.

 Many cancer cells also have changes in their chromosome structure.
 These changes are not inherited; they occur in somatic cells (cells other than eggs or sperm) during the formation or progression of a cancerous tumor.